Tag: 1970s

 “I even got you some chalk.
 What are you calling this opus?”

-“I thought I’d name it after Cole’s last album,” The Kid said.
+“I thought I’d name it after Cole’s final album,” The Kid said.

 The Kid, excited to start his long-planned project, dug out the video camera and tripod and set them up before the young woman.